 Notice I have only been talking about one rotor blade as it makes one revolution or cycle.
 This is to keep things simple in this explanation.
 Of course for balance reasons we need at least two rotor blades.
 The same pitch changes will occur to each rotor blade as it makes one revolution or cycle.
 It makes no difference if there are two, three, four, or five rotor blades – the same cyclic pitch changes occur to each rotor blade as it makes one revolution.

 With all these cyclic changes going on to keep the helicopter under control, the resultant lift is always changing.
-As the helicopter pitches or rolls in a certain direction, some of the upward lift is lost.
+As the helicopter pitches or rolls in a certain direction, some of the upward lift/thrust is lost to directional thrust.

 If this all sounds too complicated or difficult – don’t worry.
 You don’t have to understand it all right away.
-As long as you understand what the different cyclic commands do – i.e. forward cyclic makes the helicopter pitch forward, you will be fine.
-I wanted to go into more detail than that however so you know why it moves forward.
+As long as you understand what the different cyclic commands do – i.e. forward cyclic makes the swashplate tilt forward and results in the helicopter pitching & flying forward, you'll be fine.
+I wanted to go into more detail than that however so you know exactly why it moves forward.

 You will have to understand this by the time you set up your helicopter.
-If you push your cyclic stick forward on your radio and see the rotor blades or fly bar move to initiate backward or side ways flight instead of forward flight – this information will have just saved your helicopter from a crash.
+If you push your cyclic stick forward on your radio and see the swashplate tilt backwards to initiate backward flight instead of forward flight – this information will have just saved your helicopter from a crash.